 Three months after arriving in Norway as an asylum seeker or refugee, you should be offered a medical examination.
 The examination will normally be carried out by a nurse.

 If you need more treatment, you will be given an appointment with a doctor.
 You will be entitled to an interpreter if you need one.
-This service is free of charge.
+This service is free of charge for you as a patient.